MOHAMMEDRIYAJ/8-Bit-Computer-on-Boolean-FPGA/README.md

 ## 📌 Project Overview

-This project is the Upgraded version of out github .
+This project is the Upgraded version of our old github .
 Check old version [github](https://github.com/MOHAMMEDRIYAJ/8-Bit-Computer-on-Zedboard-FPGA) for clear understanding

 ---